When it comes to streaming, the SiliconDust HDHomeRun is like the Holy Grail.

 The reason it’s so popular is that it has one extra TV tuner than the HDHomeRun Connect, meaning you can watch up to three channels simultaneously.

 The HDHomeRun Prime is the oddball in the consumer models because it’s designed specifically for cable users.
-What makes the HDHomeRun Prime unique is that it is the only version that works only with an existing cable TV service using CableCARD.
+What makes the HDHomeRun Prime unique is that it is the only version that works with an existing cable TV service using CableCARD.

-The other two models in the HDHomeRun consumer lineup will work with either over-the-air TV signals or with cable TV.
-But if you’ve got a CableCARD with your cable TV subscription, you can pug that card directly into the HDHomeRun Prime and ditch the cable box.
-Please note, that doesn’t mean you can cancel your cable TV subscription…at least to with this model.
+The other two models in the HDHomeRun consumer lineup will work with either over-the-air TV signals or cable TV.
+But if you’ve got a CableCARD with your cable TV subscription, you can put that card directly into the HDHomeRun Prime and ditch the cable box.
+Please note, that doesn’t mean you can cancel your cable TV subscription…at least with this model.
 This will only let you use one CableCARD on multiple devices without spending extra money each month renting more cable TV boxes.

 That’s where the SiliconDust commercial lineup comes in.
-These devices are all a bit sturdier than the HDHomeRun lineup because they’re designed for “always on” use in a public setting.
+These devices are all a bit sturdier than the HDHomeRun lineup because they’re designed for “always-on” use in a public setting.